Nick O'Donnell (hurler): Inter-county

-Two year later in 1958 O'Donnell added a second National League medal to his collection following a 5–7 to 4–8 defeat of Limerick.
+Two years later in 1958, O'Donnell added a second National League medal to his collection following a 5–7 to 4–8 defeat of Limerick.

 In 1960 O'Donnell was captain once again, and Wexford were back in the provincial decider.
 A narrow 3–10 to 2–11 defeat of Kilkenny gave O'Donnel his fifth Leinster medal.
 The All-Ireland decider on 4 September 1960 saw Tipperary provide the opposition.
 A pitch invasion at the end resulted in much confusion, however, goals by Mick Hassett and Oliver McGrath gave Wexford a merited 2–15 to 0–11 victory.
 It was O'Donnell's third All-Ireland medal and his second time lifting the Liam MacCarthy Cup.

 After surrendering their titles the following year, Wexford were back in 1962.
 Another narrow 3–9 to 2–10 defeat of Kilkenny gave O'Donnell a sixth Leinster medal.
 The All-Ireland final on 2 September 1962 was a repeat of 1960 with Tipperary, the reigning champions, lining out in opposition.
 Wexford, however, were not the force of old and the side got off to possibly the worst start ever by a team in a championship decider.
 After just ninety seconds the Leinster champions were down by two goals, courtesy of Tom Moloughney and Seán McLoughlin.
 The game, however, turned out to be much closer than people expected.
 Tipp eventually secured the win on a score line of 3–10 to 2–11.
 O'Donnell retired from inter-county hurling following this defeat.

 Inter-provincial

 In 1956, having previously been told that there was no place for him on the team, O'Donnell took over the full-back position on the Leinster inter-provincial team.
-That year he captained his province to victory, and was accompanied on the team by nine of his fellow Wexford players.
-He continued to play with Leinster until 1961, however, Munster were the dominant force in the Railway Cup at the rime.
+That year he captained his province to victory and was accompanied on the team by nine of his fellow Wexford players.
+He continued to play with Leinster until 1961, however, Munster were the dominant force in the Railway Cup at the time.

 Recognition

 Over twenty years after his retirement from playing, O'Donnell received the ultimate honour during the GAA's centenary year in 1984 when he was chosen at full-back on the Hurling Team of the Century.
-His reputation as the undisputed greatest full-back of all-time was further cemented in 2000 when he was named in the same position on the Hurling Team of the Millennium.
+His reputation as the undisputed greatest full-back of all time was further cemented in 2000 when he was named in the same position on the Hurling Team of the Millennium.